pinterest/querybook/docs/admin_guide/plugins.md

 ## Overview

-Plugins provide a simple way for admins to add their org specific code to DataHub without modifying the open sourced code.
-This guide will cover all the plugins that can be added as well as the required steps needed to install plugins on DataHub.
+Plugins provide a simple way for admins to add their org specific code to Querybook without modifying the open sourced code.
+This guide will cover all the plugins that can be added as well as the required steps needed to install plugins on Querybook.

 ## Types of plugins